You can ask questions about our service, shipping issues, custom Chinese calligraphy, or anything else you might want to know.

 I can sometimes get a date that the package was handed off to your local postal service.
 If there is no date, that might mean that the package has been mishandled by the postal service.
 If this happens, I will offer you a replacement painting of the same style and by the same artist which will be sent to you at my expense and I will give you a discount on a future purchase.
 If you prefer, or if a replacement is not available, I will give you a full refund.

-In our five years of doing business from China, we've lost only one package shipped from Beijing to Western Europe, The United Kingdom, Australia, or Canada.
+In our 17 years of doing business from China, we've lost only 4 packages shipped from Beijing to Western Europe, The United Kingdom, Australia, or Canada.

-I don't know why, but ever since 9/11, the U.S. Postal Service is the worst offender: Of the 12 lost packages in the last two years, eight were bound for the USA, two bound for South Africa, and two bound for Indonesia.
+I don't know why, but ever since 9/11, the U.S. Postal Service is the worst offender: Of the 12 lost packages in the last 2 years, 8 were bound for the USA, 2 bound for South Africa, and 2 bound for Indonesia.

 What type of payments do you accept?